SIGA Technologies (SIGA)

 Diem Nguyen, Ph.D., M.B.A.
 Chief Executive Officer

 Diem Nguyen was appointed Chief Executive Officer and Director at SIGA in January 2024.
-She previously served as CEO of Xalud Therapeutics, a clinical-stage biotechnology company developing treatments for inflammatory diseases.
-Prior to Xalud, Dr. Nguyen was Executive Vice President of Biopharma at PPD Inc., a global clinical research organization.
-From 2009 to 2018, she held several leadership roles at Pfizer, including global president, Americas, Pfizer Essential Health, overseeing diverse commercial businesses with over $11 billion in annual revenue.
+Prior to SIGA, she served as CEO of Xalud Therapeutics, a clinical stage biotechnology company, and as Executive Vice President of Biopharma at PPD Inc., a global clinical research organization.
+From 2009 to 2018, Dr. Nguyen held several leadership roles at Pfizer, including global president, Americas, Pfizer Essential Health, where she was responsible for diverse commercial businesses representing more than $11 billion in annual revenue.

 Daniel J. Luckshire, M.B.A.
 Executive Vice President and Chief Financial Officer

-Daniel Luckshire has served as Executive Vice President and Chief Financial Officer since 2011.
-Before joining SIGA, he was a strategic advisor and private investor for various companies across specialized market segments.
-From 1998 to 2008, he held increasing positions of responsibility as an investment banker at Merrill Lynch & Co.
-Prior to Merrill Lynch, Mr. Luckshire was a member of the management team that built USI Insurance Services into a national insurance brokerage and was a CPA at Price Waterhouse LLP.
+Daniel Luckshire was appointed Executive Vice President and Chief Financial Officer in 2011.
+Before joining SIGA, he served as a strategic advisor and private investor for a broad range of companies.
+From 1998 to 2008, Mr. Luckshire was an investment banker at Merrill Lynch & Co.
+Earlier in his career, he was part of the management team that developed USI Insurance Services into a national insurance brokerage.

 Dennis E. Hruby, Ph.D.
 Executive Vice President and Chief Scientific Officer